brunonicko/objetto/README.rst

     .. code:: python

         >>> from typing import Union
-        >>> from objetto.objects import Attribute  # use 'Attribute' class for type hint
+        >>> from objetto.objects import Attribute  # use 'Attribute' base for type hint
         >>> from objetto import Object, attribute

         >>> class Example(Object):